zulip/zulip/docs/overview/gsoc-ideas.md

 [Zulip](https://zulipchat.com) is a powerful, open source team chat application.
 The core web app is written in Python and uses the Django framework.
-We also make a cross-platform mobile app, an Android app, a cross-platform desktop app, and over 100 native integrations, all open source.
+We also make a cross-platform mobile app for iOS and Android, a cross-platform desktop app, and over 100 native integrations, all open source.

 Zulip has gained a considerable amount of traction since it was [released as open source software][oss-release] in late 2015, with